-Over time, the effects of ageing, gravity and sun cause our skin and muscles to sag, making the appearance of wrinkles and excess skin on our faces more obvious.
-To counteract these effects, many women are electing to have facelifts.
+Over time, the effects of age, gravity and sun exposure may cause your skin and muscles to sag.
+This can make the appearance of wrinkles and excess skin on your faces more obvious, making you look older than you are.
+To counteract these effects and preserve a youthful appearance, many men and women just like you are electing to have a facelift.

 - The skin on the lower part of your face has lost firmness.

 - The skin on your neck has lost firmness and elasticity.

 - You have developed lots of wrinkles in recent years, and non-surgical treatments don’t entirely fix the problem.

 - Your skin has become loose enough to give you the appearance of jowls under the chin.

 - Your skin is saggy in the middle of your face.

 - You have deep creases under your lower eyelids.